gjellerup1857/abbv/host/adblock/STORE_LISTING.md

 To simplify the process of testing your changes you can create an unpacked development environment.
 For that run one of the following command:

-    npm run -w host/adblock build:dev:firefox
+    npm run -w host/adblock build firefox 2

-This will create a _host/adblock/devenv.firefox_ directory in the project directory.
+This will create a _host/adblock/devenv/firefox-mv2_ directory in the project directory.
 You can load the directory as an unpacked extension under _about:debugging_ in Firefox.
 After making changes to the source code re-run the command to update the development environment, and reload the extension in the browser.